effiemanyos/milestone-project-one/README.md

 - Contact Me Section (Inspiration) → [True Coder](https://www.youtube.com/watch?v=rpujWVkmiPE)
 - Footer Section (Layout) → [Divinector](https://www.youtube.com/watch?v=4jelwvPcS8w)

-All these snippets of code have been customized for this project's requirements and to match the look and feel of the brand.
+All these snippets of code have been fully customized for this project's requirements and to match the look and feel of the brand.

 ### **Media**